maxkapur/maxkapur.github.io/_posts/2025-06-26-cls-advice.md

 [Critical Language Scholarship](https://clscholarship.org/) (CLS) program.
 I participated in CLS Korean in
-2016, and I *still* find myself learning from the experiences I had in Gwangju all those years ago—and that's with four additional years of living in Korea and several visits in between.
+2016, and I *still* find myself learning from the experiences I had in Gwangju all those years ago (and that's with four additional years of living in Korea and several visits in between).

 This year’s CLS cohort is getting started now or so, so I thought I would write up a couple of tips for making the most of the program that I’ve